Shalom my dearest sisters and brothers,

 In addition, the walls of Solomon’s Temple were lined, not only with Kheruv-angels, but also with palm trees and lilies (1Kgs 6:29).
 Jewish commentators understand from these details, that God intended the Temple to be a symbolic Eden – a symbolic place of spiritual purity and innocence, because this was where the Glory of God came through, and nothing evil or wicked can survive coming so close to God’s Glory.

-The Temple as a portable Mt Horeb
+The Tabernacle as a portable Mt Horeb

 Before we connect Eden to Horeb, I need to connect the Tabernacle to Horeb.
 The Tabernacle was a place where the Glory of God could come through above the two Kheruv-angels on the Ark of the Covenant (Ex 25:22, Num 7:89).
 A kind of gateway or portal between heaven and earth would open up above the Ark, so that the raw power of the Glory of Yahveh could come through – a direct opening to heaven.